 Toxic relationships tend to consume us completely, because our hope for things changing for the better makes us work extra-hard and give all our energy to this relationship.
 And when this relationship finally breaks down, we can end up feeling not good enough, because despite so much effort we couldn’t make it work.
 On top of that, realizing that you were in a toxic relationship can add a feeling of shame, making it even more difficult to believe in yourself.

 That is why it is so important to address the issue as soon as the relationship is over.
-The sooner you build your self-confidence back, the sooner you will be back on track towards a healthy relationship.
+The sooner you build your self esteem back, the sooner you will be back on track towards a healthy relationship.
 But how to do it?
 Here is a process you can use to manage your doubts and start believing in yourself again.

 Check your thoughts

 Start by bringing awareness to your internal dialogue as often as you can.
 You need to notice how you are talking with yourself and what exactly you are telling yourself.
 This is usually an automatic process in our minds and we don’t pay enough attention to it.
-Our thoughts and self-talk are constantly programming our subconscious.
+Our thoughts and self-talk are constantly programming our subconscious mind.

 So note down what you are saying about yourself and how you talk, what words you use in this dialogue.
 You will soon notice some patterns in your thoughts – write them down.
 These patterns indicate what kind of beliefs you have about yourself.
-Check if any of them contribute to your self-doubt.
+Check if any of them contribute to your self doubt.

 Challenge your beliefs